kimsappi/darkly/README.md

 * The **name** field allows HTML injection.
 Lowercase `<script>` (lowercase) tags are filtered out.
 XSS **is** possible, e.g. `<SCRIPT>` works fine.
 * Name can be left empty with `validate_required = () => true;`, is saved correctly

-## NSA image / ?page=media
-* `wget -r` will return a list of pages linked to.
-* There is a link to http://192.168.99.100/index.php?page=media&src=nsa, which is an image of an NSA logo.
-The link is at index.
-  * This is odd, because the other images aren't links and the page appears to be pretty useless.
-* Changing the src to anything else returns the 'Sorry Wrong Answer' image from incorrect logins.
-  * Leaving the src parameter out returns just an empty page
-  * Results in a 404, as it tries to include `/<src>` in the page in an `<object>` tag

 ## Database
 * There are 5 databases (+ information_schema):
   * `Member_Brute_Force, Member_Sql_Injection, Member_guestbook, Member_images, Member_survey`